Fall 2016 Enrollment

 Mount Union’s Office of Student Financial Aid assists students and parents throughout the process of applying for financial aid.
 This includes the sharing of information on grant and loan programs, assistance with completing FAFSA forms, communication of deadlines, and estimating and accepting of financial aid awards.

 Students are awarded merit aid at the time of admission.
-Other scholarship opportunities include visual and performing arts scholarships, Presidential Scholarship Program scholarships, and Minority Achievement Awards.
+Other scholarship opportunities include visual and performing arts scholarships, merit awards, and diversity awards.
 Students are encouraged to apply for financial aid through the federal and state government by completing the FAFSA when it becomes available on October 1.